aponcedeleonch/Aalto-AMDM-Graph-Partioning/README.md

 Links to libraries used during the realization of the project

 * [Graph](https://networkx.github.io/documentation/networkx-2.4/reference/introduction.html#graphs) - For constructring graphs using NetworkX package in python
+* [Graph iteration and other methods](https://networkx.github.io/documentation/networkx-2.4/reference/classes/graph.html#methods) - For iterating graphs and other useful methods in networkx library
 * [Laplacian Matrix](https://networkx.github.io/documentation/networkx-2.4/reference/linalg.html#module-networkx.linalg.laplacianmatrix) - For getting the Laplacian matrix of the graph
 * [Eigenvalues and Eigenvectors](https://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.eig.html) - For getting the Eigenvalues and Eigenvectors of the Laplacian Matrix.
 Numpy function.
 * [Eigenvalues and Eigenvectors of Real symmetric matrix](https://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.eigh.html#numpy.linalg.eigh) - For getting the Eigenvalues and Eigenvectors of the Laplacian Matrix.
 Numpy function.